 #1.
 Find the sender’s location

-Open the header of the email message and look for lines that say “Received: from” followed by an IP address in square brackets.
+Open the header of the email message and look for lines that say “Received: from” and are followed by an IP address in square brackets.
 If there are multiple entries, use the IP address mentioned in the last entry.

 #2.
 Reverse email search with Facebook

-If you are able to locate that person on Facebook, download his profile picture and then upload it to Google Images (click the camera icon in the search box).
+If you are able to locate that person on Facebook, download the profile picture and then upload it to Google Images (click the camera icon in the search box).
 This acts as a reverse image search engine so you can locate his other social profiles where he may have used the same picture.